Actions we can take when children miss school

 School absence penalty notice (fine)

-• you have taken your child out of school in term-time without the Head teacher's permission.
+- you have taken your child out of school in term-time without the Head teacher's permission

-• The first penalty notice issued to a parent/carer in respect of a particular pupil will be charged £160 if paid within 28 days.
-This will be reduced to £80 if paid within 21 days.
+- First notice: £160 if paid within 28 days, reduced to £80 if paid within 21 days.

-How to pay a penalty notice
+Paying a a penalty notice

 Pay a penalty notice

-What happens if you do not pay the penalty notice
+If you do not pay

 Attendance prosecution